Vokal (fashion brand): Vokal gear

 At the time, Vokal's team of Yomi and Nelly were creating pieces that were mainly inspired by the home metro, St. Louis, Missouri.
 They were looking for a new innovative brand that would stand out for its daring and unique designs.

 Vokal thrived to have a universal appeal by developing products that could relate to the masses.
 It started by selling shirts and hats in nightclubs, at events, and literally out of the trunk of a car.
 This old fashion-selling channel created a buzz and a Vokal explosion in St. Louis.
 Just three years after the company was established, Vokal had sold more than 50,000 shirts and was well on its way.

-"Like Nelly and the music he makes, the designs of Vokal are edgy, unique and daring with much attention paid to detail," Yomi Martin said.
+"Like Nelly and the music he makes, the designs of Vokal are edgy, unique, and daring with much attention paid to detail," Yomi Martin said.
 Innovative denim wear and trendy T-shirts are just some of the items in the broad array of fashions in the Vokal line.
 Vokal wants to set the hottest trends for young menswear.
-The men line takes a creative and different approach to casual urban clothing.
+The men's line takes a creative and different approach to casual urban clothing.

 "Keep an eye on what I'm wearing," says Nelly.
 "I'll always be dressed in Vokal."

 Distribution

-Vokal was sold in selected stores in America and Europe.
+Vokal was sold in select stores in America and Europe.